Former names: Karnika (Jalesh India), Pacific Jewel (P&O), Ocean Village 2, AIDAblu, Arosa Blu, Crown Princess

 In late-August 2018, Zen Cruises (a new company established by Essel Group, India) was announced as buyer of the vessel Pacific Jewel.
 Essel Group (1926-founded, headquartered in Mumbai India) is an Indian conglomerate of several corporations with business divisions in media, news, technology, entertainment, packaging, infrastructure developments, financial services, precious metals (gold and silver refinery), education, charity.
 The Essel Group-owned Zen Cruises Pvt Ltd is lead by Jurgen Bailom (CEO and President).

 In January 2020, Jalesh Cruises announced planned acquisition of a second ship to double the fleet's capacity.
 The second-hand vessel (the name was not announced) was scheduled to start operations in October 2020.
-In mid-October 2020, Jalesh announced in a statement that the company suspends operations permanently due to the ongoing Coronavirus-related port closures and international travel restrictions.
+In mid-October 2020, Jalesh announced in a statement that the company suspends operations permanently due to the ongoing COVID-related port closures and international travel restrictions.

 Jalesh India suspended (initially temporarily) passenger shipping since March 12, 2020, mounting debts from creditors.
 The Karnika ship remained permanently docked at Port Mumbai (Bombay) with a skeleton crew of 60.
 In October, the company's creditors (via India's Admiralty Court) had the vessel arrested in Port Mumbai.